 The IASB's research project on Financial Instruments with Characteristics of Equity (FICE) is a new round of a long debate on how to distinguish liabilities from equity instruments.
 The IASB has finalised its discussions on this project and issued a Discussion Paper on 28 June 2018.
 The Discussion Paper is open for comment until 7 January 2019.

-EFRAG has published its draft comment letter in response to the IASB's Discussion Paper 2018/1 Financial Instruments with Characteristics of Equity (the 'DP') on 28 August 2018.
-EFRAG considers that the application issues that arise with IAS 32 are pervasive enough to require standard-setting activity and welcomes the IASB’s efforts to respond to challenges in distinguishing financial liabilities from equity instruments.
+On 28 August, EFRAG published its draft comment letter in response to the IASB's Discussion Paper 2018/1 Financial Instruments with Characteristics of Equity (the 'DP').
+EFRAG considered that the application issues that arise with IAS 32 are pervasive enough to require standard-setting activity and welcomed the IASB’s efforts to respond to challenges in distinguishing financial liabilities from equity instruments.

-EFRAG also welcomes the fact that the IASB’s preferred approach considers a number of EFRAG’s past requests.
-However, EFRAG has reservations over some of the proposals in the DP, including:
+EFRAG also welcomed the fact that the IASB’s preferred approach considers a number of EFRAG’s past requests.
+However, EFRAG had reservations over some of the proposals in the DP, including:

 the balance of costs and benefits of the information provided by attributing comprehensive income to subclasses of equity;